 Click Here for tab for Stairway to Heaven by Led Zeppelin

-This one actually requires you to go a technique called ‘Hybrid’ picking, although many will use simple fingerpicking on a 6 string guitar, on a 12 string we like to use the pick to get that extra ‘twang’ out of the note.
+This one actually requires you to go a technique called Hybrid picking.
+Many use simple fingerpicking on a 6-string guitar, whereas on a 12-string, we like to use the pick to get that extra ‘twang’ out of the note.
 So you’ll be picking the lower notes with a guitar pick while any higher strings that can’t be reached with that pick can be played using your fingers.

 Nothing Else Matters (Elevator Version) by Metallica